-Artificial or gel nails, no visible offensive or neck or face tattoos or any visible body piercings (except for one piercing per ear) are not allowed.
-Nail polish, if used, should be clear or pale pink/white coated.
-Nails are to be clean and of a length that could not scratch patient during care.
-No excessive jewelry around necks, wrists or hands, which could harbor bacteria or pose a safety hazard to the student or patients, may be worn.
+Artificial or gel nails are not permitted.
+Any visible tattoos cannot include offensive content or should be covered, and piercings must comply with health requirements.
+Nail polish, if used, should be well maintained (e.g., little to no chips) to limit places where bacteria can collect.
+Nails are to be clean and of a length that could not scratch patients during care.
+No excessive jewelry around necks, wrists, or hands, which could harbor bacteria or pose a safety hazard to the student or patients, may be worn.